CS-DS-125/125book/source/05-StringsListsAndFiles/Lists.rst

   an ``IndexError``.
 - If an index has a negative value, it counts backward from the end of the list.

-.. index:: list;index, list;membership
-.. index:: membership;list, in operator
-.. index:: operator;in

-The ``in`` operator also works on lists:

-.. activecode:: lists02b

-   cheeses = ['Cheddar', 'Edam', 'Gouda'] print('Edam' in cheeses) print('Brie' in cheeses)

 .. index:: list;traversal, traversal;list
 .. index:: for loop, loop;for